ChanReMin/Lane-departure-warning/README.md

 ## Hardware Requirements

-- Raspberry Pi 3 B+ or newer (Raspbian Buster recommended)
+- Raspberry Pi 5
 - Coral USB Accelerator (Edge TPU)
-- Pi Camera with wide Field of View (FOV recommended)
+- Camera attached to Raspberry Pi
 - Buzzer + LED for warnings
-- Touchscreen (optional, for live visualization)
 - Powerbank ≥ 2.4A (if testing in car)

 ---